 With winter in our midst, it’s good to remember that there’s an alternative to skiing, snowboarding, and making angels in the snow.
 Forget the boots, the goggles, the gear, and enjoy the simple thrills of snow tubing—because sitting is really all that’s involved in this, err, sport.

-Bring warm clothes and an appetite for some fast-paced fun and you’re good to go at these three cool snow tubing spots near New York City.
+Bring warm clothes and an appetite for some fast-paced fun and you’re good to go at the best snow tubing spots near New York City.

 Hunter Mountain | Hunter | 800.486.8376 | huntermtn.com